dotmaster/nmd/README.md

 node-markdown-cli is a super simpel command line parser for node.
 No strings attached.

+## Version ##

+please install the latest version >=0.1.5

 ## Usage ##

 Usage is simple:

-npm install node-markdown-cli
+npm install nmd

-./node-markdown-cli.js filename.md (@see --help to get more options)
+nmd filename.md (@see --help to get more options)

 ## Dependencies ##

-node-markdown-cli depends on node-markdown and optimist.
+nmd depends on node-markdown and optimist.